 The Distributor may not, without the consent of the Supplier, change or alter, in any manner whatsoever, the Product, its packaging or any information thereon, except as required by the law.

-The supplier will usually seek to have a standard presentation and quality for its products in all markets where they are sold.
-Any modification or alteration of the products by the distributor, without the supplier’s authorisation, could disrupt this requirement and possibly confuse customers.

 ARTICLE 14 INTELLECTUAL PROPERTY RIGHTS

 14.1 The Distributor shall use the Supplier's trademarks, trade names or any other symbols on a non-exclusive basis.
 However, the Distributor may do so only for the purpose of identifying and advertising the Products within the scope of this Contract and in the Supplier's sole interest.